 5. Engagement

-Employee retention and engagement are a challenge for many organizations, which in turn, affects project delivery.
+Employee retention and engagement are a challenge for many organizations, which, in turn, affects project delivery.

-Team members, who are committed to a goal, understand their role in achieving that goal, and have a say in how the team works are more engaged and motivated.
+Project team members who are committed to a goal, understand their role in achieving that goal, and have a say in how the team works are more engaged and motivated.

 6. Different Perspectives